You can listen to the article (narrated by a real person):

 First, decide what you want to achieve.

-For the purpose of this article, let’s say you want to create a welcome email that’ll greet your new contacts and offer them a discount code for their first order in your online store.
+For the purpose of this article, let’s say you want to create a welcome email that’ll greet your new subscribers and offer them a discount code for their first order in your online store.

 According to our Email Marketing Benchmarks, the welcome emails have the highest engagement, open rate, and click-through rate: